midzer/beerbase/content/breweries/bells-brewery-inc/the-oracle-dipa.md

 srm: 0
 upc: 0
 ---
 A double IPA that is sure to make you as all-knowing as Pythia.
-Itâ€™s just a matter of interpretation.
+It’s just a matter of interpretation.